The Spiritual Power of Saying “That’s Not Me Anymore”

 If you are becoming more honest, peaceful, and whole, your life should begin to reflect that.

-Saying, “That’s not me anymore,” is not a rejection of your past.
-It is an update of your truth.
+Saying, “That’s not me anymore,” is not a betrayal of who you were.

 You are simply no longer asking that version of you to carry the future.